 Do I need to use two different solicitors to deal with the UK and Spanish assets?

 It is unusual for a UK wills solicitor to be competent in Spanish probate law, unless they are specifically experienced in cross-border probate.
-If you are able to find a solicitor with offices in both the UK and in Spain, who can proficiently represent you in both countries, and who speaks both your language and the local dialect applicable to the region of Spain in which the deceased’s assets were based, then you will not need to engage two solicitors.
+The best option is to engage a law firm with expertise in cross-border issues and has an office in Spain, this will remove the need to instruct two different law firms.

 Do I have to be in Spain to deal with the Spanish probate process?

-There is no need for you to be present in Spain in order to deal with the Spanish probate procedures as you can appoint a power of attorney to act on your behalf.
-This will usually be a role undertaken by your Spanish probate solicitor.
+There is no need for you to be present in Spain in order to deal with the Spanish probate procedures as you can appoint a third party to act for you by way of a power of attorney.
+This will usually be a role undertaken by your Spanish probate lawyer.
 The power of attorney can be arranged before a Notary in the UK.

 Glossary of Spanish Probate Terms